Meet Billy Evans, Elizabeth Holmes’ Husband and the Father of Her 2 Kids

-Despite Holmes’ looming trial and the potential of her being sentenced to up to 20 years in prison, she and Evans married in a secretive ceremony in 2019.
+Despite Holmes’ looming trial and the potential of her being sentenced to up to 20 years in prison, she and Evans married in a secret ceremony in 2019.
 The New York Post reported that Evans’ family members tried to talk him out of the marriage.
 They warned him that it could be the “biggest mistake you’ll ever make.”

-Court filings show that Holmes first disclosed her pregnancy to the court in March 2021.
+Court filings show that Holmes disclosed her first pregnancy to the court in March 2021.
 The news prompted yet another postponement of her trial.
 Previously, the COVID-19 pandemic caused delays to the criminal trial.

 Attorneys not involved in the trial weighed in.
-Caroline Polisi, a federal white-collar criminal defense attorney, said on the podcast “The Dropout” that the pregnancy and birth could impact both the trial and potential sentencing.
+Caroline Polisi, a federal white-collar criminal defense attorney, said on the podcast The Dropout that the pregnancy and birth could impact both the trial and potential sentencing.

 “The fact that she is a young, new mother is going to play into any potential sentence,” said Polisi.
 Although the court ultimately decided to sentence Holmes to a little over 11 years is prison for the crimes she committed, the former Theranos CEO is using her second child's birth as leverage to try and get her start date pushed back.